TheCuteOwl/Discord-Nitro-Generator/README.md

 ## Happy New Year

+## They changed the API recently so here a fix!

-# HOW TO GET SESSION ID
+## HOW TO GET SESSION ID

 1. Go to https://www.opera.com/gx/discord-nitro on OperaGX browser
 2. Create an account